Updated on 5/18/2022

 Generalized Anxiety Disorder Treatment Options

 Consulting a therapist is the most effective way to manage the symptoms of generalized anxiety disorder.
+There are different types of therapy to help with generalized anxiety disorder.
 Cognitive behavioral therapy (CBT) is often recommended by mental health professionals, as it is proven to be safe and effective.
 Research has also shown that it reduces the level of anxiety in people affected by generalized anxiety disorder.
 Mindfulness and commitment-based therapy has also been deemed an effective treatment option.

 A healthcare professional may also recommend medication to help control the symptoms of generalized anxiety disorder.
-The appropriate medication to be prescribed by a psychiatrist, including antidepressants or antianxiety medications like escitalopram (Lexapro), duloxetine (Cymbalta), venlafaxine (Effexor XR) and paroxetine (Paxil, Pexeva).
+The appropriate medication to be prescribed by an in-person or online psychiatrist may include antidepressants or antianxiety medications like escitalopram (Lexapro), duloxetine (Cymbalta), venlafaxine (Effexor XR) and paroxetine (Paxil, Pexeva).

 It may be the case that person affected by generalized anxiety disorder needs to make certain adjustments to their lifestyle.
 Regular exercise, a healthy diet, and consistent meditation can help ease stress and reduce the symptoms.
 This condition can also be managed by reducing exposure to stress-inducing activities, keeping a journal to identify anxiety triggers, and maintaining a healthy sleep schedule of 7-8 hours at the very least.